Whole Genome Sequencing Program (WGS)

 - Monitoring Food Safety

-In 2009-2010, nearly 300 people in 44 states and the District of Columbia became ill with Salmonella Montevideo.
+In 2009-2010, nearly 300 people in 44 states and the District of Columbia became ill from ingesting the Salmonella Montevideo pathogen.
 Investigators were puzzled because the standard tracking procedures, such as food consumption questionnaires, suggested spiced salami was the culprit.
 However, conventional lab methods could not tell the difference between bacteria samples from the suspected spiced salami and samples of contaminated pistachios (involved in a previous investigation at a New England processing facility).
 Which food had really caused this outbreak – the pistachios, the salami, or the spice coating on the salami?

-By using genomic data, scientists were able to trace the contamination back to the spice coatings (red and black pepper rubs) used in the production of salami at the suspected facility.
-Subsequently, the FDA issued several recalls of meat products containing contaminated black or red pepper.
+By using genomic data, scientists were able to confirm that the spice coatings (red and black pepper rub) were the source of the contamination at the New England facility.

 Many food processing plants have resident Salmonella and Listeria strains, but safe food-handling practices should prevent those bacteria from contaminating products that reach consumers.
 Collecting samples and cataloging whole genome sequences from food production sites can help monitor compliance with FDA’s rules and safe food-handling practices.
 Subsequent samples, either from routine testing or from an outbreak, can then be matched to genomic databases for identification and trace back.